questdb/documentation/documentation/reference/function/window.md

 RANGE functions have a known issue.
 When using RANGE, all the rows with the same value will have the same output for the function.
 Read the [open issue](https://github.com/questdb/questdb/issues/5177) for more information.
 :::

-Defines the frame based on logical intervals of values in the ORDER BY column.
-Unlike ROWS which counts physical rows, RANGE uses the actual values in the ORDER BY column to determine the window.
+Defines the frame based on the actual values in the ORDER BY column, rather than counting rows.
+Unlike ROWS, which counts a specific number of rows, RANGE considers the values in the ORDER BY column to determine the window.

 Important requirements for RANGE:
 - Data must be ordered by the designated timestamp column